Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-The considered flavour model corresponds to an embedding of $\text{G}_{\rm SM} \times \text{U(1)}_{B-L}$ into the gauge group $\text{SU(5)}\times \text{U(1)}_{B-L}$ with the final unboken group $\text{G}_{\rm SM} \times \mathbb{Z}_2$.
+The considered flavor model corresponds to an embedding of ${G}_{\rm SM} \times \text{U(1)}_{B-L}$ in the gauge group $\text{SU(5)}\times \text{U(1)}_{B-L}$ with the final unbroken group ${G}_{\rm SM} \times \mathbb{Z}_2$.
 This leads to the production of stable cosmic strings in the $\text{U(1)}_{B-L}$ phase transition \cite{Dror:2019syi}.
-However, the model can also be embedded into SO(10) \cite{Asaka:2003fp}.
-In this case, the final unbroken group is $\text{G}_{\rm SM}$, and there can be no stable strings~\cite{Dror:2019syi}.
+However, the model can also be embedded in SO(10) \cite{Asaka:2003fp}.
+In this case, the final unbroken group is ${G}_{\rm SM}$, and there can be no stable strings~\cite{Dror:2019syi}.
 Cosmic strings can then decay via the Schwinger production of monopole-antimonopole pairs, leading to a metastable cosmic-string network.
-The decay rate per string unit length is given by~\cite{Leblond:2009fq, Monin:2008mp,Monin:2009ch}
+The decay rate per string unit length is given by \citep*{Monin:2008mp,Monin:2009ch,Leblond:2009fq}

 with $\kappa = m^2/\mu$ denoting the ratio between the monopole mass $m \sim v_\text{GUT}$ and the cosmic-string tension $\mu \sim v_{B-L}^2$.
-For appropriate values of $v_{B-L} < v_{\rm GUT}$, the cosmic strings are sufficiently long-lived to give interesting signatures but decay before emitting low-frequency GWs that are strongly constrained by PTA experiments.
+For appropriate values of $v_{B-L} < v_{\rm GUT}$, the cosmic strings are sufficiently long lived to give interesting signatures but decay before emitting low-frequency GWs that are strongly constrained by PTA experiments.

-The network of cosmic strings formed during the \BL~phase transition acts as a source of GWs.
-Modeling the evolution and GW emission of a cosmic-string network is a challenging task, resulting in several competing models in the literature, see \cite{Auclair:2019wcv} and references therein for a comprehensive review.
-Moreover, for metastable strings, the GW production from fast-moving monopoles requires further investigation~\cite{Vilenkin:1982hm,Leblond:2009fq}.
-The analysis in \cite{Buchmuller:2019gfy} has been based on the BOS model~\cite{Blanco-Pillado:2013qja} and for the first time the GW spectrum has been calculated for a metastable string network.
+The network of cosmic strings formed during the $B-L$ phase transition acts as a source of GWs.
+Modeling the evolution and GW emission of a cosmic-string network is a challenging task, resulting in several competing models in the literature; see \citet{Auclair:2019wcv} and references therein for a comprehensive review.
+Moreover, for metastable strings, the GW production from fast-moving monopoles requires further investigation \citep*{Vilenkin:1982hm,Leblond:2009fq}.
+The analysis of \citet{Buchmuller:2019gfy} was based on the model of \citet*{Blanco-Pillado:2013qja}, and for the first time the GW spectrum has been calculated for a metastable string network.
 The GW spectrum reads

 where $\rho_\text{GW}$ and $\rho_c$ are GW energy density and critical energy density, respectively.
-The spectrum is characterized by a plateau \cite{Auclair:2019wcv},
+The spectrum is characterized by the following plateau \cite{Auclair:2019wcv}: